vedderb/vesc_express/main/display/README.md

 Each disp-load function takes arguments specific to the display.
 These are explained below.

-Each display driver provides a "rendering", "clearing" and "reset" function that is connected to the extensions `disp-render`, `disp-clear` and `disp-reset` upon loading.
+Each display driver provides a "rendering", "clearing" and "reset" function that is connected to the LispBM extensions `disp-render`, `disp-clear` and `disp-reset` upon loading.
 The render, clear and reset functions are the display dependent interface that must be implemented per display.

 ## Image-buffers